eCyclops/foundryvtt-fgg/README.md

 ## License
 This Foundry VTT system requires For Gold & Glory Rules that you can find [here](https://www.drivethrurpg.com/product/156530/For-Gold--Glory).

-This third party product is not affiliated with or approved by God Emperor Games. \
-For Gold & Glory is a trademark of God Emperor Games.\
-The trademark and For Gold & Glory logo are used with permission of God Emperor Games, under license.
+For Gold & Glory™ and FG&G™ are trademarks of Justen Brown.
+This work is not affiliated with Justen Brown.”

 ## Artwork
 Weapon quality icons, and the Treasure chest are from [Rexxard](https://assetstore.unity.com/packages/2d/gui/icons/flat-skills-icons-82713).